Ictaluridae: Taxonomy

 The family Ictaluridae is strongly supported as a monophyletic group.
 It is closely related to the Asian family Cranoglanididae.
 These two families are sister taxa in the superfamily Ictaluroidea.

 Though the family includes three genera of blind, subterranean, and troglobitic catfishes, Trogloglanis, Satan, and Prietella, none of these three genera is closely related.
 Instead, Satan is closely related to Pylodictis, Prietella to Noturus, and Trogloglanis possibly to Ictalurus, although it may not be closely related to any of the other ictalurids.
 Ameiurus is sister to a clade formed by Satan, Pylodictis, Noturus, and Prietella.

+The oldest fossil member of the family was previously thought to be Astephus from the Eocene Green River Formation of Utah and Wyoming.
+However, more recent studies consider Astephus to not be closely related to the Ictaluridae, and to instead belong to its own extinct family.
+Excluding Astephus, the oldest fossil member of the family is †Ictalurus rhaeas Cope, 1891 from the latest Eocene-aged Cypress Hills Formation of Saskatchewan.

 Distribution and habitat

 Ictalurids originate from North America from southern Canada to Guatemala.
 Both bullheads and madtoms tend to be found in small streams and ponds, but are also known in larger bodies of water.
 Channel catfish, bullheads, and madtoms are "bottom feeders" with widely varied diets that include scavenging.